 Once we met, it didn’t take John and I long to realise that we wanted to be working together.
 We were both very passionate about the Carrolup Story, had complementary skills which were a big plus for the project, and had quickly become close friends.
 We later discovered, strangely enough, that we both nearly ended up at The London Film School in the early 1970s!

-Traumatised Aboriginal children living in the squalor of a 1940s government native settlement in Western Australia create beautiful landscape drawings that gain international acclaim and challenge a government’s racist policies.
+Traumatised Aboriginal children living in the squalor of a 1940s government native settlement in Western Australia create beautiful landscape drawings that gain international acclaim, challenge a government’s racist policies and inspire four generations of Noongar artists.

 Our one-liner captures just one element of the fascinating Carrolup Story.
 As our project unfolds, you will be able to join our journey through time, as we share many Stories from before, during and after the period that the Aboriginal child artists lived at Carrolup.